A Machine For Pigs

 Published by dustyplz

-A thirty-something from PA.
-Lives with his father and pet cat (Captain Admiral President Ninja Master Snuggy).
+A forty-something from PA.
+Lives with his father and pet cats (Tyrone, and Captain Admiral President Ninja Master Snuggy).
 Works part-time as a grocery clerk with the standard greater aspirations of not being a grocery clerk.
 Writes short stories and poetry when time permits.
 Other interests include reading, playing video games and revolution.